 Shalom EO's Achromatic Waveplates are constructed from two waveplates of different materials (quartz and magnesium fluoride) to achieve nearly constant retardation across a broad spectral band.
 The stocked versions include achromatic half wave plates and achromatic quarter wave plates.

 Shalom EO's Super Achromatic Waveplates are an improved version of the achromatic waveplates comprised of six waveplates (three quartz waveplates and three MgF2 waveplates), which minimize the chromatic dispersion and enable more constant retardation through a broad wavelength range.

 Shalom EO's Fresnel Rhomb Retarders have the same basic function as waveplates, the distinction is that Fresnel Rhombs achieve the retardation of interest by utilizing total internal reflection.
 This allows almost flat responsiveness in retardation across an even broader wavelength range than the achromatic waveplates.

-Shalom EO's Low-order Waveplates are multiple-order waveplates with a relatively small order.
-Low order waveplates are less expensive, but just like multiple order waveplates , are susceptible to external factors (such as temperature) comparing to zero order counterparts, thereby suitable for operations in controlled environment.
+Shalom EO's Low-order Waveplates are multiple-order waveplates with a relatively low order number.
+Low-order waveplates are less expensive, but just like multiple-order waveplates, are susceptible to external factors (such as temperature) compared to zero-order counterparts, thereby being suitable for operations in a controlled environment.